-Learn how to create the best GTM strategy for your B2B SaaS start-up, with an in-depth look into the 6 channels we personally utilize as our ‘go-to’ whenever we start a new engagement.
+Learn how to create the best GTM strategy for your B2B SaaS start-up with an in-depth look into the six channels we personally utilize as our ‘go-to’ whenever we start a new engagement.
 Of course, take this all with a grain of salt.
 Not every strategy is going to apply 100% –it must be contextual based on the needs of the company, the reality of the market, and other factors.

-- What is a Go-To-Market (GTM) strategy?
+- What is a go-to-market (GTM) strategy?